estebanPalomares88/ai-backend-poc/README.md

-# ai-backend-poc
+# Back-end of AI app
-This repository has a microservices project to interact with some AI resources
+This repository has a microservices project to interact with some AI resources, it has been built in python/flask.